Skip to Content

 Gurney’s Eagle flying

-Gurney’s Eagle (Aquila gurneyi) is a raptor that commands the skies over lowland and foothill forests, as well as disturbed areas in its habitat range.
-This bird sports a dark brown to black plumage, featured with paler undersides on its flight feathers.
-With a body length of approximately 74-86 cm and a wingspan ranging from 1.65 to 1.9 m, it is a large species but considered mid-sized among its genus.
+Gurney’s Eagle (Aquila gurneyi) is a raptor that commands the skies over lowland and foothill forests and disturbed areas in its habitat range.
+This bird sports dark brown to black plumage, featuring paler undersides on its flight feathers.
+With a body length of approximately 74-86 cm and a wingspan of 1.65 to 1.9 m, it is a large species but considered mid-sized among its genus.

 Identification: